Jefferson County was our starting point as we began to serve the community with passion, vision and hard work.

 “Because of our start with Lutheran Medical Center, we have strong roots, and a special relationship, with Jefferson County.
 This creates unique opportunities to make a positive impact in the quality of life in Jefferson County and build a stronger community.”

-In fall 2017 the Foundation granted $1 million to 66 Jefferson County nonprofits to improve community health.
+In 2017 – 2018 the Foundation granted $1.75 to 124 organizations working to improve community health in Jefferson County.
 The grants provide up to one year of funding to the organizations because they each demonstrate evidence that their programs improve the lives of Jeffco residents in one or more conditions of community health.

 The Lutheran Legacy Fund was established in 2013.
 This $20 million endowed fund is dedicated to promoting health and wellness and preventing sickness and disease.
 The Lutheran Legacy Fund is dedicated specifically to benefit the communities served by Lutheran Medical Center.
 Recently the fund fueled a $1.7 million grant initiative to train community members to identify and help individuals experiencing a mental health crisis.